marvin255/serviform/README.md

 ]);
 ```

 Load data to form.
 Validate form fields.
-And if all checks are passed do some action.
+If all checks are passed do some action.

 ```php
 if ($form->loadData() && $form->validate()) {